 As expected with all these faults committed by me, I did not grow as a blogger and went on a hiatus for a year or so.

 A ping or a message about someone subscribing to my blog or liking my published post used to rattle me during my hiatus period.
-As time passed, I reflected upon the things I had done while blogging and honestly acknowledged my mistakes.
+As time passed, I reflected upon the things I had done while blogging and honestly acknowledged the faults in my blogging.
 I took a decision to come back as I had always loved reading and writing and blogging had given me a perfect avenue.

 Hence, I took the following steps: